JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 ::: details Solution Exercise 2

-Get the info of the service
+Get the info of the service:

 ```shell
 rosservice info /turtle1/set_pen